 To optimize at the server level, you should have a basic knowledge and understanding of how web hosting works.
 Also, you should know about the different types of web hosting.

 How To Speed Up WordPress Performance?

 Here are some of the tips that you can follow to speed up your WordPress blog.

-The cache module acts as a mediator between visitors and web servers.
-Cache modules save static files in their modules so that whenever visitors request any web content, it is directly served by the cache module instead of loading pressure on the main web server.
+The cache module acts as a mediator between web browsers and web servers.
+Cache modules save static files in their modules so that whenever visitors request any web content, it is directly served by the cache module instead of fetching that from the main web server.

-This helps in loading the website much faster.
-There are two free modules for Apache and NGINX which are very popular.
+This helps in loading the website much faster than before.
+Below two cache modules are very popular.